 When an aeroplane stalls, it is not like a car – the engine does not stop.
 The stall is a breakdown of the smooth airflow over the wing into a turbulent one, resulting in a decrease in lift.
 The lift will no longer fully support the aeroplane’s weight, and the aeroplane sinks.

-For the basic stall we keep the aeroplane’s configuration as simple as possible, power will be at idle, flap will be up, and if the undercarriage can be raised it is.
+For the basic stall we keep the aeroplane’s configuration as simple as possible, power will be at idle, flap will be up, and if applicable, undercarriage raised.

-There are three reasons the student needs to know about stalling.
-The first is so they can avoid the inadvertent stall.
+The student needs to know about stalling for three reasons.
+The first is to avoid an inadvertent stall.
 The stall does not just happen – there are many warning signs of its approach, and the student should be familiar with these.

 The second reason for being familiar with the stall was highlighted in the last lesson, Slow flight.
 There are a number of times an aeroplane will be operated at a speed close to its stall speed.